apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 * Plugin of Spring Transaction in optional plugin folder.
 The reason of being optional plugin is, many local span are generated, which also spend more CPU, memory and network.
 * [Plugin of Kotlin coroutine](agent-optional-plugins/Kotlin-Coroutine-plugin.md) provides the tracing across coroutines automatically.
 As it will add local spans to all across routines scenarios, Please assess the performance impact.
 * Plugin of quartz-scheduler-2.x in the optional plugin folder.
 The reason for being an optional plugin is, many task scheduling systems are based on quartz-scheduler, this will cause duplicate tracing and link different sub-tasks as they share the same quartz level trigger, such as ElasticJob.
+* Plugin of spring-webflux-5.x in optional plugin folder.
+Please only active this plugin when you use webflux alone as a container.

 ## Bootstrap class plugins
 All bootstrap plugins are optional, due to unexpected risk.
 Bootstrap plugins are provided in `bootstrap-plugins` folder.